NJCCN Online Press Kit

 Did you know?

 • New Jersey is experiencing a significant nursing shortage.
-The Health Resources & Services Administration projects (based on 2017 information) that by 2030 there will be a 11,400 unfilled RN positions.
+The Health Resources & Services Administration projects a deficit of 24,450 RNs by 2036.

 • There currently are more than 141,000 licensed nurses (APNs, RNs, and LPNs) in New Jersey.